Skinner to promote new book

-Farmington resident Jack Skinner will promote and sign his book, “Sentimental Journey,” from 11 a.m.-3 p.m. on Oct.
-23 at the Farmington Public Library.
+Fredericktown native Jack Skinner will promote and sign his book, “Sentimental Journey,” from 11 a.m.-3 p.m., Oct.
+23 at the Farmington Public Library and Nov.
+2 at the Fredericktown branch of the Ozark Regional Library.

 According to Skinner, the book is about the life and times of a boy growing up around the time of World War II.